|

 humidity inside the bag will be 75%.
 Compare it to your hygrometer.
 You will then know exactly how far

 off your hygrometer is, just like with the damp towel test, above.
+To adjust your hygrometer, while performing one of the

 calibration tests above, go find your "precision"